Chisom83/Pizza-Pro-Analysis/README.md

 - Sales Seasonality:
   - Requirement: Identify trends in pizza sales across different times of the year, correlating with holidays, weather changes, and regional events.
   - Objective: Optimize inventory management and marketing strategies based on seasonal trends, ensuring adequate stock during peak demand periods while minimizing waste during slower months.

+## Data Source
+The dataset used for this analysis can be